 📍 208 Jln Besar, Singapore 208894

-You’re just done binging on that new K-Drama and pine for Korea after being stuck so long?
-Super Star K can give you a taste of Korea with its hearty BBQ spread and, more importantly, unlimited servings of Banchan.
+You’re just done binging on that new k-drama and need a Korean food fix ASAP?
+Super Star K can give you a taste of Korea with its hearty BBQ spread and, more importantly, unlimited servings of banchan.

 Korean Fusion BBQ (closes at 2am)

-This Korean BBQ is situated a farther from Tanjong Pagar, and located nearer to supper spots like Swee Choon.
+This Korean BBQ is located in the vicinity of supper spots like Swee Choon.
 It’s perfect for those who are famished and can take advantage of their affordable BBQ buffet (dinner at S$31.80 on Mon–Thurs, S$33.80 on Fri–Sun).

 📍 5 Dunlop St, #02-00, Singapore 209335

-The most famous shop for chai and Singapore — there’s no comparison.
+The most famous shop for teh tarik in Singapore — there’s no comparison.
 It’s not just a regular haunt for many locals but even tourist go down specifically for them.
 They also serve food, but many enjoy just chilling over some of their drinks.

 For traditional Chinese desserts, there’s no better place than Ah Chew.
 It’s coincidentally also one of the few that’s opened till late.
 So you can have a heartwarming bowl of almond paste or refreshing mango sago after those heavy hotpot suppers.

-Wan Wan Thai Café will appeal to many Bangkok lovers with their décor and menu.
-Supper cravings and missing BKK café classics like bingsu and shibuya toast for supper?
-Why not?
+Wan Wan Thai Café will appeal to many Bangkok lovers with their vibrant décor and menu.
+In the mood for BKK café classics like bingsu and Shibuya toast?
+Supper, it is.

 Rochor Original Beancurd (closes at 12:30am on Fri–Sat)